TickTeam/guide-tt/ios_app/2_how_to_batch_edit_tasks.md

-### How to edit multiple tasks at a time?
+### How to batch edit tasks?

-If you want to edit a batch of tasks at once, you should：
+1.Tap the option menu in the upper-right hand of the screen.

-1.Long press a task.
+2.Tap “Edit”

-2.Select several tasks you want to edit together.
+3.Select & edit multiple tasks.

-3.Edit tasks with the icons popped up at the bottom.
+There are four icons at the bottom of the screen.
+They are used to change due date, set priority, move to another list and delete.